f948/Chess-Platform-/README.md

 Description: A multiplayer chess game that can support infinite players who can all interact in the same game.The game also has a built in chat.The server uses Node.js modules http.express, and sockets.io to communicate with the clients.

 # Required
-  Node.js installed, including experss, and sockets.io installed in the same folder as your client and server side code
+  Node.js installed, including express, and sockets.io installed in the same folder as your client and server side code

 # To make the code work